capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

     SSHKit.config.command_map[:rails] = "bundle exec rails"
 {% endprism %}

-There can also be a lamda or Proc applied in place of the mapping like so:
+There can also be a `lambda` or `Proc` applied in place of the mapping like so:

 {% prism ruby %}
     SSHKit.config.command_map = Hash.new do |hash, key|